magepages/mpdocs/docs/shop-by-brand-m2/user-guide.rst

 1. Configuration
 ^^^^^^^^^^^^^^^^^^^

 **Configuration** tab is a bunch of the basic configuration you need to set up firstly.

+1.1 General
+'''''''''''''''''''

 Go to `MAGEPLAZA > Shop by Brand > Configuration` then Expand **General** section, please do the following:

 .. image:: https://i.imgur.com/25n3uM4.jpg

-* Enable` the module when choosing "Yes" to allow customers shop by brand
+* Enable the module when choosing "Yes" to allow customers shop by brand
 * From the existing list of the product attribute, set `Brand Attribute` to the correct choice.
 In this guide, *manufacturer* is the option you have to select
 * Enter `Brand route`, if passing it, the default (brands) is applied
 * Enter `Brand Link title` or leave it as the default (Brands)